 May - Sediment is a major pollutant in our waterways worldwide and we must do all we can to prevent it from getting there.
 One way to do this is to put inlet protection measures on storm drains and you can find out one method in this month's Newsletter.
 Another pollutant of concern is grass clippings and if they reach a storm drain they can create both water quality and drainage issues.

 June - The City of Goshen uses secondary containment measures at City facilities to prevent stormwater pollution.
 You can also find out more about why fireworks, even though they are beautiful, can harm the water quality of our waterways.

 August - Find out what the 7 steps to take are when responding and cleaning up a spill.
-Additionally, find out why Litter/Trash is a present day "Tragedy of the Commons" and what you can do to make sure litter/trash do not reach our local waterways.
+Additionally, find out why Litter/Trash is a present-day "Tragedy of the Commons" and what you can do to make sure litter/trash does not reach our local waterways.

 September - Happy New Water Year!
 In this month's Newsletter, you can read about tips to take this fall to keep leaves from becoming a stormwater pollutant and what the past water year looked like.

 October - Find out why trash and construction debris are two common stormwater pollutants from construction sites when they are not disposed of correctly.
 We also recognize the 45th Anniversary of the Clean Water Act and why it is important to protect our water resources.

 November - Thank you to all City of Goshen Employees for the work they do every day to minimize stormwater pollution.
 In turn, thank you to each resident of Goshen for doing some of these same things.
 As we enter the Holiday Season it is important to prevent issues with F.O.G. and this month you can read about how Thanksgiving and Stormwater are connected.